idbsupport3F/main/README.md

 ## Development Tips
 ### Create custom blocks
+> This tips is using this package named `poet` https://github.com/Log1x/poet

 1. Make sure you have `poet.php` config file in `web/app/themes/your-theme/config/poet.php`.
 If not, run this command in your console:
     ```bash
     wp acorn vendor:publish --provider="Log1x\Poet\PoetServiceProvider"